CescBalsells/FluskiProjectiles/README.md

  ### ExplosiveProjectile
- This projectile inherits from the BaseProjectile, includes diferent parameters used to manage the damage of an explosion and also a callback Event used when the    projectile explodes
+ This projectile inherits from the BaseProjectile, includes diferent parameters used to manage the damage of an explosion and also a callback Event used when the    projectile explodes.

 ![Explosive](https://user-images.githubusercontent.com/45798069/226694038-11b10b97-b627-4ea2-aace-607a4c211ea2.gif)